-The city’s historic character makes it an ideal city-break destination for romantics, for culture devotees, for gourmets and for travelers aiming to discover Romania as it is – charming and distinctive.
+The city’s historic character makes it an ideal city break destination for romantics, culture devotees, gourmets and for travelers aiming to discover Romania as it is – charming and distinctive.

-Brasov is another medieval chapter of the charming Transylvania, an excellent European city ideally located in the mountains.
+Brasov is another medieval chapter of charming Transylvania, an excellent European city ideally located in the heart of the mountains.

-Featuring the narrowest street in Europe (Rope Street), a plethora of towers, bastions and cathedrals, a first-class architectural spectacle, an animated lifestyle and the most beautiful landscapes in the country, Brasov is a big stylish city with something for everyone.
+Featuring the narrowest street in Europe (Rope Street), a plethora of towers, bastions and cathedrals, first-class architecture, an animated lifestyle and the most beautiful landscapes in the country, Brasov is a big stylish city with something for everyone.

 Famous for its sparkling nightlife, the lovely medieval design and its perfect setting near Romania’s finest alpine resorts, Brasov is the best choice for mountain enthusiasts, party haunters, culture aficionados and everything in between.